Skip to main content

 Security incidents have a public runbook: notification within 24 hours of discovery, root-cause analysis within 7 days, post-mortem within 30 days.
 The runbook is available on request for compliance review.
 We have not had a notifiable incident at the time of writing; if and when we do, the runbook is the contract.

-AUDIT LOG FIELDS
+WHAT THE AUDIT LOG CAPTURES

-Every field on every audit-log entry.
+What lands on every audit-log entry.

 FieldTypeDescription

-agent_idstringWhich agent this action affected.
+AgentreferenceWhich agent the action affected.

 WHAT PLAN FITS